obniz/obniz/doc/ble-central.md

-# Use obniz as central
+# Use obniz Board as central

 ## scan.start( \[target, \[setting]])